gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 Name: vpc-prod
 ```

-In other words, any of your Terragrunt modules can now include an `tags.yml` file to override the "default" config from the root `terragrunt.hcl`.
+In other words, any of your Terragrunt modules can now include a `tags.yml` file to override the "default" config from the root `terragrunt.hcl`.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "bb33b00998ef84e771816193597618a2"
+  "hash": "bf987f7ab80f1edc8727b3054d8b9f6c"
 }
 ##DOCS-SOURCER-END -->